 The right way is to wear protective clothing when attempting to kill wasps.
 If by chance you get overrun by wasps by wearing protective gear you minimize the likelihood of being badly harmed.
 It is important to consider the time you attempt to kill wasps.
 You should avoid trying to kill them when they are active.
 Wait until nighttime or early morning when they are asleep and less active.

-Final Word of Killing Wasps
+Final Words About Killing Wasps

 The best advice I can give you is to always be careful when dealing with wasps and other stinging insects.
 Wear protective clothing and always wait until after dark before trying to kill the wasps.